WiCS-PortlandState/physicsEngine/README.md

 */
 ```
 The description should be thorough but not unecessarily verbose; two sentences long at maximum.
 If the description needs
 to be longer, it might be a hint that the function should be broken up.
+A function that only returns or sets a value may
+not need comments.

 ### comment styles
 Comments shouldn't be superfluous but always err on the side of more detailed comments.
 In-line comments should only be